http://www.halleethehomemaker.com/wp-content/themes/desk-mess-tripled

 I realized that the way I managed my life before was through simple scheduling.
 I did it then automatically, because my life required it.
 I now needed to do it intentionally.

-I’ve created a daily chore page, a weekly chore/laundry page, and a daily schedule page.
+I’ve also created a daily schedule page so that you can see how I work my day during the work week.
 I hope they can be useful tools for you to be able to create your own schedules.

 I live by routine/schedule as well!